digital-culture-seminar/hunterstabler_poetry_repo/README.md

 ```
-The bowery shore went off in gentle windings to the tender greening of April meddles?
+The bowery shore went off in gentle windings to the tender greening of April meddles.
 ```